L’intégration des TIC au Canada français. Introduction L’éducation en français au Canada varie beaucoup d’une province et territoire à l’autre.

 Et pourtant, rien ne semble avoir changé en profondeur à l'école.
 Technology in schools: saving money with cloud, open source and consortia.
 Staffing costs aside, ICT represents one of the largest elements of a school's budget, so it is no surprise that when savings need to be made, spending on both equipment and software comes under scrutiny.

 But with the role of technology as a teaching tool and in society at large growing all the time, the trick is delivering savings without damaging pupils' education or putting them at a disadvantage in the world outside school.
-One solution is open source software, moving away from proprietorial systems where users pay for a licence.
 What Is The HyFlex Learning Model?
 Major EdTech Trends for 2013.
 How To Know If You're Correctly Integrating Technology.
 A common question that we hear from teachers about integrating technology into their classrooms is, “how do I know if I’m doing it right?”

 Intégration des TIC à l'école : un changement de mentalité nécessaire. Équipe École 2.0's Public Library.
 Les écoles numériques.
 A Pedagogical Framework For Digital Tools.
 As a consequence of society’s digitization it becomes increasingly important to use technology in education, in primary as well as in secondary education.

 Students must achieve a number of digital literacies and competences that can enable them to succeed in a world where digital tools are a natural part of everyday life.
 In order to ensure that students acquire the necessary digital literacies and competences, and to ensure that they can critically think, it is important that they are presented with a range of digital tools and gain an understanding of the tools’ capabilities.
 This places high demands on the teacher.
 As a teacher it can be difficult to keep up with the new digital opportunities, and it can be hard to assess which digital tools students should be presented to, and in which contexts it is appropriate to use them in education.